599 West 71st Street

 |Property of PEAK Engineering and Automation DBA PEAK Fishing Copyright 2009 - 2016 All Rights Reserved

 Steve is a regular presenter and tyer at flyshops & clubs throughout the country.
 His Tabou series of wet

 flies, particularly the Tabou Caddis Emerger, are favorite go-to flies for local shops and guides.
 His

 include: Tabou Daddy, Steve’s Flimsy Damsel, and Spun-Bunny Muddler.
 Steve has a long association

 with Whiting Farms having served as VP of Sales and currently on the Farm’s Board of Directors and is a

 founder of Globalflyfisher.com.
 His Hyper-Compleat Guide to Tying Leaders on Globalflyfisher.com has

 surpassed 1/4 million downloads and is the most comprehensive guide on tying leaders available.
 He

-recently launched flyfishingrmnp a comprehensive website on fly fishing in Rocky Mountain National Park.
+recently launched flyfishingrmnp a comprehensive website on fly fishing in Rocky Mountain National

-his salmon fly tying skills and is a Pro-Team member for PEAK and Whiting Farms.
+competitions with his salmon fly tying skills and is a Pro-Team member for PEAK and Whiting Farms.